as-iotex/iotex-tutorial-blockchain-smart-lock/README.md

 ## Opening/closing the lock

+## Opening and closing the lock from the smart contract

 In order to open and close the lock, you need to call the `setState()` function of your contract.
 You can do this with the [ioctl](https://docs.iotex.io/reference/ioctl-cli-reference) command line tool.
 Follow the [installation](https://docs.iotex.io/reference/ioctl-cli-reference/installation) instructions to install the tool in your pc.